Taylor Walls Preview, Player Props: Rays vs. Mariners

-Taylor Walls -- with a slugging percentage of .258 in his past 10 games (including no homers) -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with Bryan Woo on the hill, on September 9 at 4:05 PM ET.
+On Sunday, Taylor Walls (.219 slugging percentage in past 10 games, with no homers) and the Tampa Bay Rays face the Seattle Mariners, whose starting pitcher will be Bryce Miller.
+First pitch is at 1:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Mariners.
+In his last game he had a one-hit performance (1-for-2) against the Mariners.

 Taylor Walls Game Info & Props vs. the Mariners